GavinMendelGleason/blog/entries/mongo_neo4j_terminus.md

 We write down the references relative to the base URL prefix which we assume for our collection, which might be something like `http://terminusdb.com/db/Terminators/Humans/`.
+The fully qualified URL would be rendered as something like: `http://terminusdb.com/db/Terminators/Humans/Person/Jim+Smith`.
 This makes it easier to read and write.
 But how do we know this is a reference and not a string?
 This is an important distinction for several reasons.
 It tells us how to index our objects such that traversals are fast, making it a